Best Film for the Canon AT-1

 - Pharmacy or Big Box Store

-The least difficult method and the method I suggest doing if you are just starting to use film is to ship your film to a photo lab to be developed and scanned.
-If you regularly use film, this might be a disadvantage since it can get really expensive.
+The simplest method and what I would suggest using if you are just getting started shooting film is to mail your film to a lab to be developed and scanned.
+If you regularly shoot film, this can be a downside due to the fact that it can get very expensive.

-Investing in a roll of 100 feet of film and manually loading it into canisters yourself is among the leading options to lower your expenses.
+Purchasing a bulk roll of 100 feet of film and manually loading in into canisters yourself is among the most widely used options to lower expenses.

-Bear in mind that you’re going to be limited to 100-foot rolls of black and white film.
-This is because black and white film is a lot easier and less expensive to process at home.
+Bear in mind that you’re only going to be able to get bulk rolls of black & white film.
+This is in part because black & white film is less difficult and more affordable to develop yourself.

-All film can be processed by hand.
-It is a great option to reduce costs so you can use more film with your Canon AT-1.
+Any film can be developed at home.
+In fact it is a smart way to lower your costs so you can use more film with your Canon AT-1.

-Black and white film is significantly less complicated to develop yourself.
-Developer temperature and development times are both not as vital to do correctly with black and white films as time and temperatures are for transparency or color negative.
+Black & white film is significantly less complicated to process.
+Chemical temperature and development times are both not as vital to do correctly with black & white films as temperatures and time are for transparency or color negative.